Accessibility Assistant for Figma v52

 - Legacy annotation tables will automatically be migrated into the new system.
 The visual readout tables will be hidden when this happens, but are still accessible if you need to copy or reference them.
 We’ve also included a tool to clean up these old layers when you’re ready.

-- Annotations are now managed in a single UI rather than being separated, based on whether they impact focus order.
-This means you don’t need to jump back & forth between tools to properly annotate your designs.
+- Annotations are now managed in a single UI rather than split by focus-order impact.
+That means you no longer need to jump back and forth between tools to annotate designs correctly.

 - We’ve organized and expanded the list of W3C roles available in the role picker.
 Additionally, the form now adapts to the role, offering you only the relevant fields and reducing distraction.
 We also added a description field, should you need it.

-This release has been a long time coming, but I’m incredibly proud of the team that’s been working so diligently on this, particularly Ashish Singh from HCL and Michael Fairchild, Scott O’Hara, and Ben Truelove from Microsoft.
-Their attention to detail and encyclopedic knowledge of accessibility has been instrumental in getting this project to the place that it is.
+This release has been a long time coming, and I’m incredibly proud of the team behind it, especially Ashish Singh from HCL, and Michael Fairchild, Scott O’Hara, and Ben Truelove from Microsoft.
+Their care, and their depth of accessibility knowledge, has been instrumental in getting this project to where it is today.

 And there’s more to come!